Renal cell carcinoma

 Renal cell carcinoma (RCC) is not just a generic name for any "regular" renal tumor.
 It is the main malignant epithelial tumor family radiologists worry about when an adult has a suspicious enhancing solid renal mass.2 Radiologists often start from the phrase enhancing renal mass because true enhancement means the lesion is behaving like solid tissue rather than a simple cyst, even though some small solid masses still turn out to be benign.13

 Fast engineer rule: enhancement + fat + T2 pattern + phase behavior matter more than the words "renal tumor" alone.
 Think stronger RCC concern when the lesion is a true enhancing solid mass without benign fat, especially if it looks heterogeneous, invasive, or subtype-typical.
-Slow down when the mass has macroscopic fat, a strong fat-poor AML pattern, or oncocytoma-like enhancement, because those are exactly where pathology labels and imaging impressions can diverge.159
+Slow down when the mass has macroscopic fat, a strong fat-poor AML pattern, or oncocytoma-like enhancement, because those are exactly where pathology labels and imaging impressions can diverge.15915 Outside of visible fat, imaging is usually a likelihood tool, not a pathology replacement.11

 Quick diagnostic logic